microsoft/PubSec-Info-Assistant/README.md

 ## Deployment Configuration

-The deployment process for the IA Accelerator, uses a concept of **Developing inside a Container** to containerize all the necessary pre-requisite component without requiring them to be installed on the local machine.
+The deployment process for the IA Accelerator, uses a concept of **Developing inside a Container** to containerize all the necessary prerequisite components without requiring them to be installed on the local machine.
 The environment you will work in will be created using a development container, or dev container hosted on a virtual machine using GitHub Codespaces.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/microsoft/PubSec-Info-Assistant)